 Economic damages are damages that usually involve wrongful death, personal injury, wrongful termination, or lost profits.

-Each of these areas revolve around the notion that but-for the action(s) of another party the affected party would be in different position.
+Each of these areas revolves around the notion that but for the action(s) of another party, the affected party would be in a different position.

 Under economic damages is the concept of ‘but-for’.
 There are four methods for calculating economic damages under the ‘but-for’ concept.